Home » The Absolute Best Predictor of Step 2 CK Scores

 In addition to daily UWorld blocks, your study plan should also include practice tests in the form of NBMEs (CCSSAs — Comprehensive Clinical Science Self-Assessments) and UWSAs (UWorld Self Assessments).
 These practice exams are essential for improving your stamina for test day and also for providing a more meaningful predictor of how you may expect to perform on Step 2 CK.
 There are benefits and shortcomings to each of these testing formats.

 As a rule of thumb, you are ready to sit for the exam when you are performing on practice tests within a score range that you would be satisfied with on test day.
 Despite what you may read online about over-prediction and under-prediction of certain exams, these exams are getting closer and closer to accurately predicting scores and you should not expect your test day performance to be significantly different.
-So go out there are give it your all!
+So go out there and give it your all!
 Take each practice test seriously and make sure to congratulate yourself on all that you have done to get here today!

 Get prepared today!
 Schedule your free consultation with Elite Medical Prep to learn more about how we can help you make the most of the time you have to study for your Step 2 CK exam!